Voice over IP has been commercially available for businesses for over two...

 Traditionally, say about twenty years ago, business enterprises would invest in two distinct and disparate networks: the data network and the telephony network.
 These were separate networks due to the fact that they developed independently and relied on mutually exclusive technologies.

 Network convergence is the process by which voice services, over the years, have migrated from traditional telephony technologies, to run on data network infrastructure, and it is VoIP technologies that have made this possible.
-This migration required some adjustment of the nature of IP networks.
+This migration required some adjustment to the nature of IP networks.
 Data traffic is “bursty” in nature and does not always arrive at its destination in a smooth and continuous flow.
-This is fine for email or for web browsing but is catastrophic for voice.
+This is fine for email or for web browsing, but it is catastrophic for voice call quality and reliability.

 In order to accommodate the time-sensitive nature of voice traffic, which requires a steady stream of voice packets to arrive at their destination in a timely manner, data networks have been tweaked with the introduction of Quality of Service (QoS) mechanisms.
-These mechanisms ensure that voice can indeed successfully be transmitted over the same infrastructure.
+These mechanisms ensure that VoIP calls can indeed successfully be transmitted over the same infrastructure as data packets.

 Network convergence has many advantageous implications.
 Some of the most important include:

 Aircall, for example, is a cloud-based VoIP provider that is capable of integrating its voice network with applications such as Zendesk for helpdesk purposes, Microsoft Teams for collaboration, or Hubspot for CRM integrations.
-This is done using an application programming interface (API), an industry-standard for software application integration and interaction.
-In this way, for example, if a call comes in from a particular caller, using the caller ID, integration with Hubspot will cause the caller’s information to automatically appear on the agent’s screen, allowing them to have instant access to the specific customer’s particulars and transaction history.
+This is done using an application programming interface (API), an industry standard for software application integration and interaction.
+In this way, for example, if a call comes in from a particular caller, using the caller ID, integration with Hubspot will cause the caller’s information to automatically appear on the agent’s screen in real-time, allowing them to have instant access to the specific customer’s particulars and transaction history.

 Because VoIP is just another network service, it enables providers to use cloud-based infrastructure to deliver voice applications.
-A multitude of such services, such as Ooma, for example, are made available worldwide.
-They provide secure connections to their online service either via the Internet or via a dedicated WAN link independent of the Internet at large.
-In this way, customers don’t need to invest in on-site hardware, but use a subscription-based scheme, making VoIP services much more accessible to even the smallest businesses.
+A multitude of such VoIP services, such as Ooma, for example, are made available worldwide.
+They provide secure connections to their online service either via the internet or via a dedicated WAN link independent of the internet at large.
+In this way, customers don’t need to invest in on-premises hardware, but use a subscription-based scheme, making VoIP services much more accessible even to small businesses.

 Gone are the days where you needed a voice guru to set up your phones and your voice applications.
 Streamlined online step-by-step wizards are now the norm for setting up your VoIP services and no specialized knowledge or skill set is required.